-Every year, people retire to bed early on this night so as not to disturb the mice.
-This folk tradition is said to have originated in a children’s tale popular on the island.
+Every year, people in Taiwan retire to bed early on this night so as not to disturb the mice.
+This folk tradition is said to have originated in a children’s tale popular among the Taiwanese people.

-The chief of this village had a beautiful daughter.
-As the young mouse maiden came of age, many suitors came to propose marriage.
-This flood of seemingly good fortune, however, troubled the chief and his daughter.
+The chief of this mouse village had a beautiful daughter.
+As the young maiden came of age, many suitors came to propose marriage.
+This seemingly good fortune, however, deeply troubled the chief and his daughter.
 Faced with an overwhelming number of proposals, they were not sure how best to respond.

 In the ensuing mayhem, the chief’s daughter was knocked from the balcony.
-She was fortunate, however, as she was caught by a mouse named Alang and they scurried off to safety.
+Luckily, she was caught by a mouse in the assembly named Ah-Lang and they scurried off to safety.

-That night, the chief had a horrible nightmare.
-In it, there was yet another attack and his beloved daughter was kidnapped by the cat.
-When the chief awoke from this horrible nightmare, he was drenched in nervous, cold sweat.
+In it, another attack occured and his beloved daughter was kidnapped by the cat.
+When the chief awoke from this horrible nightmare, he was drenched in cold sweat—his heart pounding.

-He thought to himself, “For my daughter’s sake, I must find her a husband who is more powerful than the cat—in fact, I should find her the strongest husband in the world to keep her safe.”
+“For my daughter’s sake,” the chief thought, “I must find her a husband who is more powerful than the cat—in fact—I ought to find her the strongest husband in the world to keep her safe.”